Mikehem/AgentVerse/SprintAgentLens/README.md

 # SprintAgentLens

-A modern AI observability and evaluation platform built with Node.js/TypeScript, migrated from the OPIK Java backend architecture.
+A modern AI observability and evaluation platform built with Node.js/TypeScript, migrated from the Master Java backend architecture.

 ## Overview

-SprintAgentLens is the next-generation evolution of the OPIK platform, providing comprehensive AI model observability, experimentation, and evaluation capabilities with a focus on enterprise-grade security and scalability.
+SprintAgentLens is the next-generation evolution of the Master platform, providing comprehensive AI model observability, experimentation, and evaluation capabilities with a focus on enterprise-grade security and scalability.

 ### Key Features